sheldyso/sheldyso.github.io/index.md

 ### Semester 1 - Training a Fastai Convolutional Neural Network

 In this module, I used a rock, paper, scissors image dataset and created mutiple CNN learners to explore different methods of improving the accuracy of the predictions.
 This was done in a Jupyter notebook using google colaboratory for the training.
 This was also paired with SciKit-image.
+The following libraries were used:
+- numpy
+- pandas
+- os
+- fastai
+- skimage
+- random

+The Test, Train and Validation sets were already seperated into 2 duplicate folders.
+One was used for the original Training to gauge a baseline and then another to add Augmented images for further training.
+Initially, the predictions were not accurate on the unmodified dataset.
+The model was confusing scissors for hands.
+I tried finding the optimum learning rate which proved to be inaffective when predicting on the Validation set.
+The first learner produced inconsistent graphs when training.
+After trying larger image sizes, the model seemed to improve slightly but not enough.
+I then tried Image Augmentation with SciKit-Image.
+I created 2 functions, One to randomly rotate an image, and the other to Iterate over a given Directory of images and return new copies of the images with random rotations.
+This took Approximately 8 mins to run and generated 2157 images, doubling the starting total.
+Using this expanded set improved the accuracy pf the predictions significantly.
+Additionally, I trained this model again using a larger resnet size of 50 instead of 32, which guessed only 3 wrong out of the 33 in the validation set.
+This results in an accuracy of 90.91%.
 The completed notebook can be viewed [here](https://github.com/sheldyso/Rock-Paper-Scissors-CNN).

 ### Semester 2 - SciKit-Learn data insights and visualisation